w181496/My-CTF-Challenges/Balsn-CTF-2019/README.md

     $content = file_get_contents($dst);
 ```

-The `file_get_contents()` will query DNS again.
+The `file_get_contents()` will query DNS again and read the response.

-So if we set our domain's A record to `54.87.54.87` and `127.0.0.1`, it has some possibilities to bypass IP restriction to query internal services.
+If we set our domain's A record to `54.87.54.87` and `127.0.0.1`, it has some possibilities to bypass IP restriction to query internal services.

 If you don't have any domain ...